 The character Joffrey Baratheon is modeled after the unbalanced Roman emperor Caligula, whose four-year reign, by most accounts, was marked by extreme cruelty and sadism.

-In Westeros, bastards (also "natural child" or "baseborn") born to nobles are given surnames different than their father's, according to the region they were born in.
-These surnames are mostly associated with the geographic or climatic features of the respective regions: The Reach - Flowers; The Westerlands - Hill, The Iron Islands - Pyke, The Riverlands - Rivers, Dorne - Sand, The North - Snow, The Vale - Stone, The Stormlands - Storm; The Crownlands - Waters.
-These special surnames or "bastard names" apply only to noble-born bastards, who are openly acknowledged by their noble parent.
-Therefore, bastards both of whose parents are commoners, or noble-born bastards that are unacknowledged by their noble parent (like Gendry), cannot use the special surname.
-A noble-born bastard can be legitimized by royal decree, thus being considered as a trueborn child and changes the surname to the father's.
-However, the social stigma of the bastard may not always be lifted even after legitimization.
+In Westeros, bastards (also "natural child" or "baseborn") born to nobles are given surnames different than their father's, according to the region where they were born.
+The surnames are mostly associated with the geographic or climatic features of the respective regions: Flowers (The Reach), Hill (The Westerlands), Pyke (The Iron Islands), Rivers (The Riverlands), Sand (Dorne), Snow (The North), Stone (The Vale), Storm (The Stormlands), or Waters (The Crownlands).
+Special surnames apply only to noble-born bastards who are openly acknowledged by their noble parent.
+Noble-born bastards unacknowledged by their noble parent (like Gendry), or those whose parents are commoners, can't use the special surname.
+A noble-born bastard can be legitimized by royal decree and change their surname to the father's.
+However, the social stigma may not always be lifted even after legitimization.